RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Label Footer</th>
         <td>Preparation</td>
-        <td>This is used to record the label footer.
+        <td>The label footer.
 It enables the correct formatting of labels if they are being printed from Specify.</td>
         <td></td>
     </tr>
     <tr>
         <th>Label Header</th>
         <td>Preparation</td>
-        <td>This is used to record the label header.
+        <td>The label header.
 It enables the correct formatting of labels if they are being printed from Specify.</td>
         <td></td>
     </tr>
     <tr>
         <th>Label status</th>
         <td>Preparation</td>
-        <td>This is used to indicate the level of transcription carried out from the specimen labels.
+        <td>The level of transcription carried out from the specimen labels.
 The options are Minimal, Partial, Complete or Unknown.</td>
         <td></td>
     </tr>
     <tr>
         <th>Landowner</th>
         <td>Collecting Event</td>
-        <td>This is used to record the name of the owner of the land where the collection was made if known.
+        <td>The name of the owner of the land where the collection was made if known.
 Use the following format: Surname, First name or Surname Initials where the first name is unknown.</td>
         <td></td>
     </tr>
     <tr>
         <th>Language</th>
         <td>Collection Object Property</td>
-        <td>This is used to record the language of the local name</td>
+        <td>The language of the local name</td>
         <td></td>
     </tr>
     <tr>
         <th>Lat Degrees</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the degrees of Latitude</td>
+        <td>The degrees of Latitude</td>
         <td></td>
     </tr>
     <tr>
         <th>Lat Direction</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the direction of Latitude</td>
+        <td>The direction of Latitude</td>
         <td></td>
     </tr>
     <tr>
         <th>Lat Minutes</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the minutes of Latitude</td>
+        <td>The minutes of Latitude</td>
         <td></td>
     </tr>
     <tr>
         <th>Lat Seconds</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the seconds of Latitude</td>
+        <td>The seconds of Latitude</td>
         <td></td>
     </tr>
     <tr>